stonepros/stone/doc/stoneadm/install.rst

       {"url":"REGISTRY_URL", "username":"REGISTRY_USERNAME", "password":"REGISTRY_PASSWORD"}

-  Cephadm will attempt to log in to this registry so it can pull your container and then store the login info in its config database.
+  Stoneadm will attempt to log in to this registry so it can pull your container and then store the login info in its config database.
 Other hosts added to the cluster will then also be able to make use of the authenticated registry.